uai-ufmg/well-log-imputation/README.md

 ## Repository content and organization

 - The `main.py` file is the principal script and is used to evaluate a method in a given dataset
-- The `cfg.py` file contains all the arguments that the `main.py` script acepts.
+- The `cfg.py` file contains all the arguments that the `main.py` script accepts.
 A complete list of arguments is found [here](#key-parameters).
 - `analise.ipynb` a jupyter notebook containing some visualization of the results, `format_metric.ipynb` a notebook to collect and format the results from training logs into a `.csv` file
 - `data` directory contains modules related to data handling and manipulation:
-  * `data/datasets.py` contain classes for preparing data for some of imputation methods
+  * `data/datasets.py` contains classes for preparing data for some of the imputation methods
   * `data/missing.py` contains methods to generate pseudo masks of missing data
 - `models` directory contains modules related to the implementation of some imputation methods (following the design pattern of PyPOTS)
 - `preprocessing` directory contains methods related to the preprocessing of the datasets required to run the benchmark experiments.
 See the [README](/preprocessing) of the preprocessing script for its arguments.